multiformats/multiaddr/README.md

 ## What is multiaddr?

-A standard way to represent addresses that
+Multiaddr is a standard way to represent addresses that:

-- support any standard network protocols
+- Support any standard network protocols.
-- self-describe (include protocols)
+- Self-describe (include protocols).
-- have a binary packed format
+- Have a binary packed format.
-- have a nice string representation
+- Have a nice string representation.
-- encapsulate well
+- Encapsulate well.

-Unsure at this point of the existance of such a spec.
-The closest I've seen is the string representations like:
+## Specification

+Normally, addresses have been represented using string addresses, like:

 ```
 tcp4://127.0.0.1:1234